bl-sdk/unrealsdk/README.md

 both.
 Practically, this means when cross compiling, you should either compile everything from scratch, or setup Clang to build with the MSVC ABI.
 [See this blog post for more info](https://apple1417.dev/posts/2023-05-18-debugging-proton).

-# Running the SDK by itself
+# Building the SDK by itself
 The shared library is also useful when developing for the sdk itself, since it's the minimal configuration to get it running.
 The CMake presets are set up to build this.
+There are currently five supported toolchains, each of which have a few different sdk configurations:

+- MSVC
+- Clang (Windows)
+- Clang (Cross Compile) <sup>*</sup>
+- MinGW <sup>*</sup>
+- LLVM MinGW <sup>*</sup>

+The toolchains with an asterix are all cross compiling toolchains.
+These all also have an associated dev container, which is the recommended way of building them.
+The `clang-cross-*` presets in particular hardcode a path assuming they're running in the container.

-Note that you will need to use some game specific plugin loader to get the dll loaded.
-It is not set up to alias any system dlls (since when actually using it as a library you don't want that), you can't just call it `d3d9.dll` and assume your game will load fine.
+Note that you will need to use some game specific plugin loader to get the `unrealsdk.dll` loaded.
+It is not set up to alias any system dlls (since when actually using it as a library you don't want that), you can't just rename it to `d3d9.dll` and assume your game will load fine.

 To build: